 Secondly, under MACRS, a business can change from the DDB method to the Straight Line depreciation after optimizing depreciation benefits.

 Talking of similarities between the two, both the methods disregard salvage or residual value.
 This means the depreciation is applied against full asset cost.
 In simple terms, under DDB and MACRS, depreciation cost is equal to full asset cost.

 There are two sub-systems under MACRS – General Depreciation System (GDS) and Alternate Depreciation System (ADS).
 Of the two, the General Depreciation System is commonly used for all assets.

 Calculating depreciation under MACRS involves the following steps:

-First, identify the class of asset for which the company needs to calculate the depreciation expense.
-Usually, account managers classify properties in different categories depending on the useful life and a recovery period.
+- First, identify the class of asset for which the company needs to calculate the depreciation expense.
+Usually, account managers classify properties into different categories depending on the useful life and recovery period.
 Also, the IRS lists the useful lives of various classes of assets to calculate depreciation.
-For instance, Information technology (IT) systems including other kinds of office equipment and automobiles have a five-year depreciable life.
+For instance, Information technology (IT) systems, including other kinds of office equipment and automobiles, have a five-year depreciable life.

-Second, the business would need to decide on the depreciation convention.
-For simplicity, the IRS has instructions on when to treat the asset as acquired at the mid of the month, quarter or the year.
-Such conventions are mid-month, mid-quarter and half year conventions.
+- Second, the business would need to decide on the depreciation convention.
+For simplicity, the IRS has instructions on when to treat the asset as acquired in the mid of the month, quarter, or the year.
+Such conventions are mid-month, mid-quarter, and half-year conventions.

-Under 200% Declining Balance Method (DBM), the rate is double the straight-line depreciation rate, resulting in a high tax deduction in the initial years.
-After initial years, the straight-line method comes into play when earlier method results in an equal or greater deduction
+- Under the 200% Declining Balance Method (DBM), the rate is double the straight-line depreciation rate, resulting in a high tax deduction in the initial years.
+After initial years, the straight-line method comes into play when the earlier method results in an equal or greater deduction.

-Straight Line Method (SLM) as you will be aware results in the same amount of deduction each year except for the first and last year of service.
-For more information on the convention, class, and methods visit this link.
+- Straight Line Method (SLM), as you will be aware, results in the same amount of deduction each year except for the first and last year of service.

 Example of MACRS Calculation